Student Support & SEND

 Year councils and a full school council play important roles in planning for the future.
 These councils have been fully consulted on a number of issues, such as rewards, uniform and sanctions.
 Members of these councils are often used to show visitors and applicants around school and are involved in the selection procedure when new staff are appointed.

-The 2011 Census identified 177,918 young carers in England and Wales.
-Some estimates suggest that as many as one in five schoolchildren are young carers (University of Nottingham 2018), with this number increasing during the COVID-19 pandemic.
+The 2011 Census identified 177,918 young carers in England and Wales (last available Census figures).
+Some estimates suggest that now as many as one in five schoolchildren are young carers (University of Nottingham 2018), with this number increasing during the COVID-19 pandemic.

 As a school community we want to help our young carers with the additional challenges they may face.
 Click here for full information about the support available for young carers at LCH.